asterisk/documentation/docs/Configuration/Dialplan/Variables/Channel-Variables/Asterisk-Standard-Channel-Variables/index.md

 pageid: 4620398
 ---

+# Asterisk Standard Channel Variables

 There are a number of variables that are defined or read by Asterisk.
 Here is a listing of them.
 More information is available in each application's help text.
 All these variables are in UPPER CASE only.

 Variables marked with a \* are builtin functions and can't be set, only read in the dialplan.
 Writes to such variables are silently ignored.

-### Variables present in Asterisk 1.8 and forward:
+## Variables present in Asterisk 1.8 and forward:

 * ${CDR(accountcode)} \* - Account code (if specified)
 * ${BLINDTRANSFER} - The name of the channel on the other side of a blind transfer